Sunday, May 18, 2025

 ‘Cause here they come

-Will the DOGE days be over also?
+Will the DOGE days also be over?

 The Dogs Days happen every summer.
 Yes the summer heat is bad, but it does not last forever.
 It may seem like the Dog Days will last forever when you are in the middle of them, but they will end.
 They happen because the earth orbits the sun.
 The longest day (in the Northern Hemisphere ) is June 20th, but the Dog Days of summer are from July 3rd to August 11.
 This is because it takes a while for the heat of the sun to heat the earth.
 But there is end to the Dog Days every year.
 The Dog Days of summer are followed by the glorious crisp days of autumn even though astronomical autumn does not begin until September 22nd.